Matthew-D-Johnston/js225/js229_study_guide.md

   };
   ```

   Let's convert that code to use classes instead of constructors and prototypes.
-The `Square` consructor's prototype inherits from `Rectangle.prototype`, which gives square objects access to methods defined for rectangle objects.
+The `Square` constructor's prototype inherits from `Rectangle.prototype`, which gives square objects access to methods defined for rectangle objects.
 We can do the same thing with classes, but we now use the clean, straightforward syntax provided for JavaScript classes:

   ````javascript
   class Rectangle {